unrealwork/atsd-use-cases/DataShorts/EU_Debt/README.md

 ## Data

-Use the following index to navigate between countries, the numerical data associated with the above [ChartLab](https://apps.axibase.com/chartlab) visualizations and their corresponding SQL queries are shown below:
+Use the index to navigate between countries, the numerical data associated with the above [ChartLab](https://apps.axibase.com/chartlab) visualizations and their corresponding SQL queries are shown below:

 European Union Countries Index: